-Theoretical derivation of diffusion-tensor coefficients for the transport of charged particles in magnetic fields

-Olivier Deligny

-Laboratoire de Physique des 2 Infinis Irène Joliot-Curie (IJCLab) CNRS/IN2P3, Université Paris-Saclay, Orsay, France
+Derivation of diffusion-tensor coefficients for the transport of charged particles in magnetic fields aLaboratoire de Physique des 2 Infinis Irène Joliot-Curie (IJCLab) CNRS/IN2P3, Université Paris-Saclay, Orsay, France bDepartment of Physics, University of Oxford, Oxford, United Kingdom c Theoretical Physics IV, Plasma Astroparticle Physics, Faculty for Physics and Astronomy, Ruhr University Bochum, 44780 Bochum, Germany

+Olivier Deligny,a Patrick Reichherzerb,c and Leander Schlegelc

-E-mail: deligny@ijclab.in2p3.fr
+E-mail: deligny@ijclab.in2p3.fr, Patrick.Reichherzer@ruhr-uni-bochum.de, Leander.Schlegel@rub.de

 The transport of charged particles in various astrophysical environments permeated by magnetic fields is described in terms of a diffusion process, which relies on diffusion-tensor parameters generally inferred from Monte-Carlo simulations.
 Based on a red-noise approximation to model the two-point correlation function of the magnetic field experienced by charged particles between two successive times, the diffusion-tensor coefficients were previously derived in the case of pure turbulence.
-In this contribution to ECRS2022, the derivation is extended to the case of a mean field on top of the turbulence.
-The results are applicable to a variety of astrophysical environments in regimes where the Larmor radius of the particles is resonant with the power spectrum of the turbulence wavelength (gyro-resonant regime), or where the Larmor radius is greater than the largest turbulence wavelength (high-rigidity regime).
+In this contribution, the derivation is extended to the case of a mean field on top of the turbulence.
+In addition, the red-noise approximation is relaxed by modeling the relevant two-point correlation function obtained by Monte-Carlo simulations for a wide range of test-particle rigidities.